This article is written by medical professional Dr. Alice Byram, whom you can read more about at the end of the article.

-- A blood clot is a thick mass of menstrual blood that is expelled from your body when you menstruate.
+- A blood clot is a heavy mass of menstrual blood that is being expelled from your body when you menstruate.

 - Clots are most common during the heaviest part of your flow - which is usually the first few days.